jhennies/amst/README.md

 #### Installation of packages:

-- Open a command line and navigate to the directory where you cloned amst and into the sub-folder amst_win, e.g.
+- Open the anaconda prompt and navigate to the directory where you cloned amst and into the sub-folder amst_win, e.g.

         cd C:\users\username\src\amst\amst_win